 Stellwagen Bank National Marine Sanctuary is a large preserved marine area of Massachusetts Bay.
 It’s a hotspot for spotting whales, dolphins, and other species.

-Take a scenic boat tour into the bay and keep your camera ready to snap photos of the majestic marine creatures.
+Take a scenic boat tour into the bay and keep your camera ready to snap photos of these majestic marine creatures.

 20. Halibut Point State Park